-If you are using a load balancer for high availability for vCenter Single Sign-On, you must verify that it is supported and configured correctly before upgrading to vCenter Server 6.0.
+If you are using a load balancer with Platform Services Controller to provide high availability, you must verify that it is supported and configured correctly before upgrading to vCenter Server 6.7.

-In environments with less than four vCenter Server systems, VMware typically recommends a single Platform Services Controller instance and the associated vCenter Single Sign-On service.
+In environments with less than four vCenter Server systems, use a single Platform Services Controller instance and the associated vCenter Single Sign-On service.
 In larger environments, consider using multiple Platform Services Controller instances, protected by a network load balancer.
 The white paper vCenter Server 6.0 Deployment Guide on the VMware website discusses this setup.
 For current information on maximums, see the Configuration Maximums.

 - Review the vCenter Server 6.0 Deployment Guide documentation for load balancing information.